daxpedda/sentry-contrib-native/README.md

 will use that path as the build output.

 Additionally, if the `transport-default` feature on Android, Linux and MacOS is used, the development version of Curl is required.
+For example on Ubuntu you can use the `libcurl4-openssl-dev` package.

 See the
 [Sentry Native SDK](https://github.com/getsentry/sentry-native#building-and-installation)